Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

 In this section, we consider the second dataset containing dynamic face-to-face interactions among 113 conference attendees.
 We first study the global behavior of the system through the temporal evolution of three main quantities: the total number $N_w(t)$͒ of opinions in the system, the number of different opinions $N_d(t)$͒, and the rate of success $S(t)$.

 The curve corresponding to $N_w(t)$ shows an initial slow growth followed by a sharp transition and finally reaching a steady growth regime (see fig~\ref{fig12}(a)).
 Note that this result is markedly in contrast to what would have been observed if the games were played on the composite network constructed at the end of the conference (see fig~\ref{fig12}(a) inset).
-In fact, this result is in contrast to most of the other results that have been reported in the literature so far indicating that the time-varying nature of the underlying societal structure with new connections being formed, old connections being dropped and agents entering, leaving and re-entering the system has a strong impact on the emergent pattern of opinion formation.
-Similar trends are also observed for $N_d(t)$ - initially a slow growth followed by a sharp transition reaching a peak and finally a drop, however, no way close to 1 (see fig~\ref{fig12}(b)).
-The inset in fig~\ref{fig12}(b) shows the evolution of $N_d$ if the games were played on the composite network finally obtained.
+In fact, this result is in contrast to most of the other results that have been reported in the literature so far indicating that the time-varying nature of the underlying societal structure has a strong impact on the emergent pattern of opinion formation.
+Similar trends are also observed for $N_d(t)$ - initially a slow growth followed by a sharp transition reaching a peak and finally a steady descent.
+However, note that the value of $N_d(t)$ does not become one (i.e., convergence criteria is not reached) even after $10^5$ games have been played (see fig~\ref{fig12}(b)).
+This is strikingly in contrast with the case of composite network (see fig~\ref{fig12}(b) inset) where $N_d(t)$ becomes one as early as within $10^4$ games.

 Initially, as time proceeds, new individuals join the network that increases the number of inventions of new opinions (see fig~\ref{fig12}(c)) thus causing a rise in both $N_w(t)$ and $N_d(t)$.
 However, later on new inventions stop (fig~\ref{fig12}(c)) as the players joining late are less compared to the number that have already joined and are therefore rarely chosen as speakers thus inhibiting new inventions.
 Hence, $N_d(t)$ is found to drop in the later stage of the dynamics although pointing to a clear existence of multiple opinions.
 In contrast, $N_w(t)$ doesn't drop because although new opinions are not formed, old opinions trapped in different groups do not get disposed off the system.